adelarsq/neovcs.vim/README.md

 - `VcsName()` - get the VCS name.
 Can be used on status line plugins to show the VCS name for the current repository
+- `VcsStatusLine()` - get the repository status to use on status lines

 ## Todo